Brand Names: U.S.

 - A pregnancy test will be done to show that you are NOT pregnant before starting this drug.
 If you get pregnant while taking this drug, call your doctor right away.

-- If you are able to get pregnant, use birth control that you can trust to stop pregnancy while taking this drug and for at least 1 monthly period (menstrual) cycle after stopping this drug.
+- If you are able to get pregnant, use birth control that you can trust to prevent pregnancy while taking this drug and for at least 1 monthly period (menstrual) cycle after stopping this drug.

 - If you are a woman and you miss a period, have unprotected sex, or think that your birth control has not worked, call your doctor right away.